List of Assyrian kings: Geopolitical history and context

 The defeat of Ashur-uballit II at Harran in 609 BC marked the end of the ancient Assyrian monarchy, which was never restored.
 The territory of the Assyrian Empire was split between the Neo-Babylonian and Median empires.
 The Assyrian people survived the fall of the empire, though Assyria continued to be a sparsely populated and marginal region under the Neo-Babylonian and later Achaemenid empires.
 Under the Seleucid and Parthian empires, Assyria experienced a remarkable recovery.
 Under the last two or so centuries of Parthian rule, archaeological surveys have shown that the region reached a density of settlements that is only comparable to what the region was like under the Neo-Assyrian Empire.

 A semi-autonomous city-state under Parthian suzerainty appears to have formed around the city of Assur, Assyria's oldest capital, near, or shortly after, the end of the 2nd century BC.
 In this period, the ancient city flourished, with some old buildings being restored and some new ones, such as a new palace, being constructed.
 The ancient temple dedicated to the god Ashur was also restored for the second time in the second century AD, and a cultic calendar effectively identical to that used under the Neo-Assyrian Empire was used.
 Stelae erected by the local rulers of Assur in this time resemble the stelae erected by the Neo-Assyrian kings, though the rulers are depicted in Parthian-style trouser-suits rather than ancient garb.
 The rulers used the title maryo of Assur ("master of Assur") and appear to have viewed themselves as continuing the old Assyrian royal tradition.
 These stelae retain the shape, framing and placement (often in city gates) of stelae erected under the ancient kings and also depict the central figure in reverence of the moon and sun, an ever-present motif in the ancient royal stelae.
-This second period of prominent Assyrian cultural development at Assur came to and with the conquests of the Sasanian Empire in the region, c.
+This second period of prominent Assyrian cultural development at Assur came to end with the conquests of the Sasanian Empire in the region, c.
 240, whereafter the Ashur temple was destroyed again and the city's people were dispersed.

 City-lords of Assur

 The sequence of local rulers of Assur under the three or four centuries of Parthian suzerainty is poorly known.
 Only five names are attested and their dates, their precise order and how they relate to each other is not clear.
 The order used here follows Aggoula (1985).
-Note that there are large gaps in this sequence.
+There are large gaps in this sequence.